lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 #### Bitmap {#Bitmap}

 Each bit in the Bitmap for a window corresponds to a tile in the window.
-A Bitmap has therefore MAX_WIND_FCN+1 bits.
+A Bitmap has therefore WINDOW_SIZE bits.
-The bit at the left-most position corresponds to the tile numbered MAX_WIND_FCN.
+The bit at the left-most position corresponds to the tile numbered WINDOW_SIZE - 1.
 The bit at the right-most position corresponds to the tile numbered 0.

 At the receiver

-- a bit set to 1 in the Bitmap indicates that a tile with the FCN value corresponding to that bit position has been correctly received.
+- a bit set to 1 in the Bitmap indicates that a tile with the number corresponding to that bit position has been correctly received for that window.
-- a bit set to 0 in the Bitmap indicates that a tile with that FCN has not been received.
+- a bit set to 0 in the Bitmap indicates that no tile with the number corresponding to that bit position has been correctly received for that window.

 #### Misc tools {#MiscTools}